calmdocs/SwiftStreamManager/README.md

 # SwiftStreamManager

+**Note (March 2024):**  While this library works as advertised, if used on a laptop that is often woken and put to sleep, after a long period of time the Swift websocket connection may fail requiring an automatic restart of the golang binary.
+This is an issue with the underlying macOS Swift websockets library.
+Please consider using [calmdocs/SwiftPollManager](https://github.com/calmdocs/SwiftKeyExchange) instead which communicates via [http long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling).

 As an alternative to building an electron app or using a gui toolkit, run a golang binary embedded in a native macOS SwiftUI app.
 The golang binary and SwiftUI app communicate via encrypted websocket messages.

 If you already have xCode and go installed, following the example to build a new running app takes about 2 minutes.

-**Note:**  While this library works as advertised, if used on a laptop that is often woken and put to sleep, after a long period of time the Swift websocket connection may fail requiring an automatic restart of the golang binary.
-This is a SwiftUI websockets issue.
-Please consider using [calmdocs/SwiftPollManager](https://github.com/calmdocs/SwiftKeyExchange) instead which communicates via [http long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling).

 ## Setup